AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FE 6.1.4 LR global_items shall denote distinct entities

 #.
-A ``global_item`` occurring in a Global aspect specification of a subprogram
-   shall not denote a formal parameter of the subprogram.

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 6.1.4 LR global_item shall not denote formal parameter

-#.
 If a subprogram is nested within another and if the ``global_specification``
    of the outer subprogram has an entity denoted by a ``global_item`` with a ``mode_specification`` of Input, then a ``global_item`` of the